sedroche/proposals/metrics/mobile-app-metrics.md

 # Abstract

-This document contains the proposal for gathering metrics on system events for running Mobile Apps and making them available to developers.
+This document contains the proposal for gathering metrics on system statistics for running Mobile Apps and making them available to developers.

 ## Goals